rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 }
 ```

-By the way, we were able to implement also the `race` function through the `ShutdownOnResult` policy.
-So, it was not wasted time after all.
+By the way, we were also able to implement the `race` function through the `ShutdownOnResult` policy, so it was not wasted time after all.

-## 6. Cancelling a computation
+## 6. Cancelling a Task

-We saw in the previous section that the `StructuredTaskScope` type comes with a `shutdown` method.
-We called the method in the `handleComplete` method of the `ShutdownOnResult` policy to stop the computation as soon as the first task completed successfully or failed.
+In the previous section, we saw that the `StructuredTaskScope` type comes with a `shutdown` method.
+We called the method in the `handleComplete` method of the `ShutdownOnResult` policy to stop the computation as soon as the first task was completed successfully or failed.
 The `shutdown` method stops all the pending subtasks forked by the scope.

-All the available policies of the `StructuredTaskScope` calls the `shutdown` method in case of error or success.
-The `ShudownOnFailure` policy, as the name suggests, calls the `shutdown` method in case of error of one of the forked computation:
+All the available policies of the `StructuredTaskScope` call the `shutdown` method in case of error or success.
+The `ShudownOnFailure` policy, as the name suggests, calls the `shutdown` method in case of an error in one of the forked computations:

 ```java
 // Java SDK